stormasm/spec-md-repos/README.md

 So everything is intact from the
 [spec-md repo](https://github.com/leebyron/spec-md)
-and all I did was fork the repo add a command to build my own personal blog / spec.
+and all I did was fork the repo add a command to build my own personal blog.

 Initially out of the box when you run